|Lost Valley Ventures — Family Exploration Programs! — Ongoing, topics change monthly|

 No registration required.
 Drop in any time during the open hours.

 Come visit this Greek Revival 1854 restored house and learn more about the resident families that called this area home.
-April’s open house will focus on the Powers’ sons and their contributions to the Civil War.
-May will feature Samuel Walker, a prominent and influential man who lived in the house after the Civil War (late 1800s).
+May's open house will feature Samuel Walker, a prominent and influential man who owned the house after the Civil War (late 1800s).
 Volunteers in historical attire will be on hand to answer your questions.

 May is “Look at Local History Month”